 b.
-How do you govern your organization and fulfill your societal responsibilities?
+Describe how you govern your organization and how your organization fulfills its legal and ethical and societal responsibilities.

 An overall Impression is offered based on the description of your Approach in the context of the set of Discussion Area 1b detailed questions and the Participant's identified activities that address this Discussion Area and the Deployment of these identified activities.
 Specific observations indicate key strengths and opportunities for improvement.
 Key Examiner Observations are as follows: